 \section{Introduction}

-We give some explicit calculations for stable distributions and convergence to them, mainly based on less explicit results in \citet{FellerII}.
-The main purpose is to provide ourselves with easy reference to explicit formulas and examples, for example for use in \cite{SJ264}.
+We give many explicit formulas for stable distributions, mainly based on \citet{FellerII} and \citet{Z} and using several parametrizations; we give also some explicit calculations for convergence to stable distributions, mainly based on less explicit results in \citet{FellerII}.
+The main purpose is to provide ourselves with easy reference to explicit formulas and examples.
 (There are probably no new results.)
-These notes may be extended later with more examples.